Post Summary: The Best Places To Go Camping at Alabama Hills, California

 4. Set Up Camp Between or Near Large Boulders For Protection

-Because Alabama Hills is located in the Southern California desert, the wind can be a fickle friend during the colder winter months.
+Because Alabama Hills camping spots are located in the Southern California desert, the wind can be a fickle friend during the colder winter months.
 To keep your shelter safe from the elements, look for a previously-used site surrounded by large boulders to help block the wind on your campsite.

 5. Pack Lots Of Water

-Alabama Hills host a dry, desert-like environment, so come prepared with plenty of water.
+Alabama Hills camping comes with a dry, desert-like environment, so come prepared with plenty of water.
 Remember that you’ll be using it for drinking, cooking, and cleaning, so carry more than you think you will need!

 Remember to dispose of your greywater (excess water from cooking, cleaning, or even brushing teeth) properly.
 Watch this youtube video from Leave No Trace about how to dispose of greywater properly at Alabama Hills.